Mnyu/parallel-asynchronous-using-java/notes/02_threads_futture_forkjoin.md

-### Fork-Join Framework :
+## Fork-Join Framework :

- - This got introduced as part of Java7.
+ - This got introduced as part of Java 7.
  - This is an **extension of ExecutorService**.
  - ExecutorService is designed to achieve ```Task Based Parallelism```.